Guest post by Dana Casciotti, PhD, Public Health Policy Analyst

 So how can the Library capitalize on this data explosion?
 Can we facilitate data collection and use at the point-of-care in a way that is manageable—and actionable—for busy clinicians and often overwhelmed patients?
 How can we use health information technology to create links between health data and consumer health information?
 Can we guide people effectively to sources of actionable information tailored to them?
 Can we help individuals take greater ownership of and be more active in health decision-making?

 These are the questions my colleagues and I are wrestling with now, and the answers will certainly build upon the promise of recent advancements in information science and data science, along with cultural shifts brought about through the open science and citizen science movements.
 If we can effectively channel the tsunami of personal data being generated by each of us every day, then maybe we can employ new strategies to engage the couch potato and continued smoker.
 NLM can continue to be the gold standard for information about health and medicine, and make sure the public can find and use us.

 If so, we can positively impact health, both for the individual and for society at large.

-Guest blogger Dana Casciotti, PhD, is a Public Health Policy Analyst at the National Library of Medicine.
 Dr. Casciotti has over 10 years of experience in the public health field working in academic, government, and nonprofit sectors.
 Her training has focused on behavioral and social factors related to health, especially cancer prevention and control, and health communication.
 Dr. Casciotti holds an MPH from the University of Pittsburgh and a PhD from the Johns Hopkins Bloomberg School of Public Health.